mapschool/mapschool/README.md

 **GPS**, the satellite constellation that gives your cell phone a blue dot on the map, is the foundation of collecting accurate vector data.
 Surveyors will drive with highly accurate GPS units and combine their results into something trustworthy.

 Observational **satellites and airplanes** collect most raster data we have today, constantly taking photos from different altitudes and combining them into something that looks a little like a picture of the world.
-The same sensors also capture what we call 'non-visible spectrums', like infrared light that's useful for mapping agriculture.
+The same sensors also capture what we call 'non-visible spectrums', like infrared light that's useful for mapping agriculture and deforestation.
 Some tricked-out rigs include [LiDAR](http://en.wikipedia.org/wiki/Lidar), a kind of laser sensor that measures altitude and yields us raster altitude data.

 **Corporations, governments, and communities** maintain different world maps of varying detail.
 For instance, Google and [OpenStreetMap](http://www.openstreetmap.org/) focus on mapping all roads and details about them, and sources like the [CIA World Factbook](https://www.cia.gov/library/publications/the-world-factbook/) and [Natural Earth](http://www.naturalearthdata.com/) keep track of political borders.